demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/CrowdStrikeFalcon_description.md

 #### Important:
-For the CrowdStrike Next Generation (Raptor release) version, make sure to select the "Post Raptor Release" checkbox.
+This integration is enabled by default for the new CrowdStrike Raptor version.
+For the older API version (pre-Raptor release), ensure you check the "Use legacy API" checkbox and select the Legacy mapper as well.

 ### Required API client scope
 In order to use the CrowdStrike Falcon integration, your API client must be provisioned with the following scope and permissions: